XuaTheGrate/Abyss/README.md

 This bot was originally run under the name `Adventure!`, but has been ported to a whole new and improved system.

+If you encounter any bugs at all, please join the support server and report it.
+The link can be found at the bottom of this page.
 ## Features
 #### Immersive Battling Simulator
 Engage with your inner demon and defeat the enemy before you.